Ostkontentitan/rxOracle/README.md

     b) ask them in sequence.

-5. To avoid influences of another oracles answer they are comming in one by one to give their answers
+5. A new process is beeing introduced to ensure the oracles aren't influencing each other.

+    a) the oracles arrive one by one and only after the previous one answered.

+    b) 2 interogators that swap every to 2seconds do the questioning.
+     - one is cheating and passes on the opposite answer of the orracle
+     - the other one doesn't like vague answers and randomly changes maybe's to yes or no

 ## Notes

 - try not to break the chain unless you don't know better.
 See hints to improve your solution

-- best print results with a linebreak to not collide with the animation println("\n$it")
+- best print results with leading and trailing linebreaks so they don't collide with the animation println("\n$it\n")

 ## Hints